Communities have modified monuments, moved them to museums and cemeteries

 Relocate them to museums

-For some, the problem with contextualization is it keeps monuments in places where they may not be wanted by everyone.
+For some, the problem with contextualization is it keeps monuments in places where they may not be wanted by all.

 “To leave them as they are is in many cases a giant middle finger to the communities in which they sit,” said Anne Sarah Rubin, a history professor at the University of Maryland, Baltimore County.